PranavBhatP/PranavBhatP/README.md

 ## 🚀 About Me

 I am a passionate software developer with interests in Machine Learning, Computer Vision, and Full-Stack Development.
-I enjoy building innovative solutions and products, exploring new technologies, and contributing to open-source projects.
+I enjoy building innovative solutions and products, exploring new technologies, participating in hackathons and contributing to open-source projects with a specific focus on ML technologies.

 ## 🛠️ My Tech Stack